PGE383-HPC/project1/README.md

    **Hints:**

-    * Note that the top two rows and columns of subplots share x and y axis and gridlines.  **DO NOT** set the tick and/or grid lines manually.
+    * Note that the top two rows and columns of subplots share x and y axis and gridlines (same for the bottom row).  **DO NOT** set the tick and/or grid lines manually.
 Use the plot attribute `link` to "tie" the plots together.

     * Do not explicitly set the plot line colors or overall figure size, use the defaults.

     * Use $\LaTeX$ labels.

     * Each row of plots should be 1/3 of the overall figure size, each column should be 1/2 of the overall figure size.

-    * Install any necassary packages to complete the assignment through the pacakge manager.

 ## Testing